 Can You Take Luggage on the Shinkansen Bullet Train?

 The simple answer to this questions is Yes.
 We brought 2 large suitcases, one small suit case, one purse and one backpack on board with us.
-There is nobody that checks the size or weight of your luggage when purchasing a ticket or boarding.

 Worst Case Scenario of Bringing Large Suitcases on the Shinkansen Bullet Train